Tips for other events

 Organized by Higher Education Forum (HEF), the 4th International Academic Conference on Social Sciences (IACSS) is an international platform for scholars, researchers and practitioners to discuss interdisciplinary research and practices in the fields of Social Sciences.

 The conference will bring together DDI users and professionals from all over Europe and the world.
 Anyone interested in developing, applying, or using DDI is invited to attend and present.
-Deadline Call for Papers 4 September, 2017
+Draft program can be found here.

 Big Data Week is a global concept of interconnected community events focusing on the latest, next-generation big data solutions, innovations, and improvements in a vast array of industries.
 We bring together a worldwide community of data scientists, data technologists, data visualisers and data businesses spanning major commercial, financial, social and technological sectors.